Viken Berberian: Critical recognition

 In June 2014, Stipe Grgas, Chair of the American Studies Program, University of Zagreb, noted: "If people in American Studies had paid more heed to writers such as Don DeLillo, they would have had to take cognizance of the fact that DeLillo chose to title the last section of his novel Underworld (1998) Das Kapital. ...
 Viken Berberian's later novel, Das Kapital, only substantiates the claim that writers have been more perceptive of what was happening in the United States than those for whom the polity is the object of professional work."

 In May 2019, Berberian and French illustrator Yann Kebbi published a graphic novel, "The Structure is Rotten, Comrade," by Fantagraphics Books.
 A French edition appeared in 2017 by Editions Actes Sud under the title, "La Structure est Pourrie, Camarade."
 The original manuscript was written in English by Berberian.
 Set in Moscow, Yerevan and Paris, it describes the story of an architect bent on destroying the collective memory of a city.
 The satirical book received praise in Le Monde by Mathias Enard as "more than a parody of conquering architecture... full of hilarious jabs."
 The Washington Post noted that the book, an honorable mention, was among "the best graphic novels, memoirs and story collections of 2019...that combine uncommon originality, plotting, and artwork."
+Edition Moderne published a German edition in 2020.